Vegan Honey Butter Chick'n Biscuit

 1/2 cup vegan butter (melted for runny honey butter or room temp for a firmer texture)

-Once oil is up to frying temperature, dredge your chick’n strips in the flour, then the milk, shake off any excees, and repeat to Double Dredge.
+Once oil is up to frying temperature, dredge your chick’n strips in the flour, then the buttermilk, shake off any excess, and repeat to Double Dredge.
 Carefully add to oil and fry until golden brown.
 Once fried, let them rest on a cooling rack.

-After chick’n has cooled for a bit, split biscuits in half, smear both biscuits with honey butter, add a chick’n strip, more honey butter if you’re feeling saucy and ENJOY!
+After chick’n has cooled for a bit, split biscuits in half, smear both biscuits with honey butter, add your chick'n, more honey butter if you’re feeling saucy and ENJOY!